-Peanuts are an important ingredient in Sudanese cooking, adding both taste and texture, and are frequently used as the underlying flavour.
-Another important ingredient is the thick porridge-like starch made from millet, wheat or corn flour.
+Peanuts are an important ingredient in traditional Sudanese cooking, adding both taste and texture, and are frequently used as the underlying flavour.
+Another important component is Aseeda Dukun, a thick porridge made from millet, wheat or cornflour.
 Plain in taste, the porridge is used as a vehicle to carry richer sauces of meat or vegetables.

 Though it owes much to the indigenous people of the region, Sudanese cuisine has also been influenced by its history and geographic location close to the Middle East, demonstrated by an ingredient list that includes cardamom, cinnamon, green peppers and apricots.

-Goraasa be dama: Beef stew flavoured with tomato, green pepper, cardamom and cinnamon.
+Goraasa be dama: Beef stew flavoured with tomato, green pepper, cardamom and cinnamon with flatbread.